Volunteering vacancies

 Our aims

 We offer practical and emotional support to asylum seekers and refugees in Watford and Three Rivers.
-Many of our clients are destitute, homeless and have no access to assistance from the government.
+Many of the people we help are destitute, homeless and have no access to assistance from the government.
 Our mission is to provide access to advice and essential services until statutory services are in place.

 Our needs

 The Refugee Partnership is a volunteer-led organisation with a growing client base.
-We also continually need funds to support us in providing food vouchers for our clients as well as assisting clients in their basic living needs and the increasing cost of legal fees.
+We also continually need funds to support us in providing food vouchers for the people we support as well as assisting clients in their basic living needs and the increasing cost of legal fees.

 What we are looking for: